dwilding/trello-kb/README.md

 ## keyFromText

 The `keyFromText` option is a function that specifies how Trello KB converts label names and header text to property names.
 The default function returns names that contain only lower case letters, digits, and underscores.
-The default function may change in future releases of Trello KB.

 To disable conversion of label names and header text: